Solvay S.A.: TRANSPARENCY DECLARATION - PARTICIPATION NOTIFICATION BY BLACKROCK INC.

 BY BLACKROCK INC.

-The declaration by BlackRock Inc. is published in the Investor Relations Section of Solvay's website.
+The declarations by BlackRock Inc. are published in the Investor Relations Section of Solvay's website.

 For the complete press release, please read the enclosed PDF.